-Jonathan Pitches in conversation with Gregg Whelan and Gary Winters (Lone Twin), on Zoom, 31.3.23
+Jonathan Pitches in conversation with and Gary Winters (Lone Twin), on Zoom, 31.3.23

-Jonathan Pitches:… I hope I’ve put it to the right place because I screwed that up in the last interview I did and ended up producing no transcript.
-So this will automatically produce a transcript and I’ll obviously share that with you.

-Gary Winters: How accurate is that?

-Jonathan Pitches: Oh, hopeless!
-But better than starting from scratch, I think.
-And then just the other elements - obviously I'll share this with you, really happy to get any amendments, you can withdraw anything you say if you don’t want me to use it in the article.
-But you know, I’m sure it won't be that contentious.
-I have to say, I’m really, really grateful for you coming back to this this piece again.
-I mean you've done me two massive favours.
-One was in 2018, with the Performing Mountains symposium, and that really kind of being a keynote performance, and then indeed, re-gathering around this.
-I mean, I was expecting you to say, you know what, we're done with this, we don't want to talk about it anymore.
+Jonathan Pitches: I’m really grateful to you for coming back to this this piece, On Everest again.
+You've done me two massive favours: one was in 2018, with the Performing Mountains symposium, and that really being a keynote performance, and then indeed, re-gathering around this.
+I was expecting you to say, ‘we're done with this, we don't want to talk about it anymore’.
 But here we are.
 So a huge thank you for that.
-I’ve done a bit of work.
-I’ve looked back at your piece, Gregg, for TDPT.
-Really, really helpful actually, and I’ll hold my hand up and say that I hadn't read it before, even though I’m an editor of the journal, I didn't drop into everything in that edition.
-And then there's obviously the book as well, which has a has a little bit of stuff…

-Gregg Whelan: Oh yeah, that’s true.

-Jonathan Pitches: …mainly in the introduction.
-But if I cover old ground, you know, by all means just say, no you can find that here, or you can find that there, or it might be helpful to revisit that.
-And I’ve bashed out a few questions, but we can obviously riff off those and move around what you'd like to talk about.
-So I want to take you back to ‘97 as has been done many times talking to you two and I’ve seen in the review range of documents and ask you for a little bit of the context on this.
-I’m aware it was a final performance piece, and you came together you know, with very little preparation time, and it was a kind of serendipitous collaboration that then led to a you know, led to an incredible history.
-But Gregg, perhaps just to start us, why Everest and what was the kind of research work that you felt you needed to do to do it justice?
+I want to take you back to ‘97 as has been done many times in interviews with you two and ask you for a little bit of context on your piece.
+I’m aware it was a final graduating performance piece, and you came together with very little preparation time, and it was a kind of serendipitous collaboration that then led to an incredible history.
+Gregg, perhaps just to start, why Everest and what was the kind of research work that you felt you needed to do to do it justice?